Fundamental limitations for quantum and nano thermodynamics: Discussion

-i.e. the work is given by the difference of standard free energies \eqref{eq:helmfreeenergy}.
-This is a very different result to Equation \eqref{eq:ergotropy}, where the work qubit and system have no interaction term as in Equation (\ref{eq:changingham}).
+Equation \eqref{eq:thermaltransitions} is a very different result to Equation \eqref{eq:ergotropy}, where we had no ancillary system isolated from the heat bath as in Equation (\ref{eq:changingham}).
 It shows that for thermal equilibrium states there can be reversibility in some thermodynamical processes, provided they are between two thermal equilibrium states and the Hamiltonian changes.
 In the picture of a fixed Hamiltonian, this required at least one additional system (the switching qubit), which is effectively not in contact with the heat bath, and we do not draw the maximal amount of extractable work from the total working body, given by $\ergotropymin(\rho_S\ot \proj{0}_C)$.
-The final state is thermal only on a subsystem $S$ and therefore the amount of drawn work is not optimal.
+The final state is thermal only on a subsystem $S$ and therefore the amount of drawn work is not maximal.

+This strongly suggests that if we wish to carry out a Carnot cycle to extract work between two heat baths at different temperatures, then to get optimal efficiency during the isothermal process, we will need a working body of at least dimension $2\times 3$.
+The first two level system acts as the working body which interacts with the heat baths, while the additional three level system is needed if we want to switch between different Hamiltonians in order to achieve the optimal isothermal work extraction given by Equation \eqref{eq:thermaltransitions}.
+Even then, we find that while the two isothermal processes can be made ideal, the two adiabatic processes result in additional entropy production, meaning that the Carnot efficiency is not reached over a small number of cycles.
+This is analysed in \ref{sec:carnot}.